simplystack/modulist-css/README.md

 ```

 ## Usage
-The included source files are written in CSS but compiled using postcss.
+The included source files are written in CSS but needed to be compiled using postcss.

 Create **postcss.config.js** in root folder:
 ```javascript